DETAILED ACTION

 It is obvious to combine prior art elements according to known methods to yield predictable results.
 See MPEP 2143(A).
 The MPEP states the prior art must: (1) teach each claimed element (a method or apparatus that will be modified), (2) show that one of ordinary skill in the art could have combined the elements by known methods and that the combination doesn’t change the function of the elements, and (3) show that one of ordinary skill would have recognized that applying the known technique to the base device would yield predictable results.
 See MPEP 2143(A).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the device of Suzuki in view of Schneegans because all the claimed elements were known in the prior art and one skilled in the art could have combined the elements as claimed by known methods with no change in their respective functions, and the combination yielded nothing more than predictable results to one of ordinary skill in the art.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the device of Suzuki in view of Kitano and in further in view of Schneegans because all the claimed elements were known in the prior art and one skilled in the art could have combined the elements as claimed by known methods with no change in their respective functions, and the combination yielded nothing more than predictable results to one of ordinary skill in the art.

-The combination of Suzuki in view of Schneegans further renders obvious:
+The combination of Suzuki in view of Kitano and Schneegans further renders obvious:

-2. The workpiece grinding method according to claim 1, wherein, in the first grinding step, the bottom surface of the first circular recess is ground into a shape of being concentrical and differing in thickness in a state in which a grinding surface of the first grinding wheel and the holding surface are positioned in a non-parallel state (Suzuki, S30 “OBLIQUE GRINDING STEP” is interpreted to be a first grinding step, discussed in paragraph [0033]-[0036] discloses an angle between the grinding wheel and the holding surface seen in Fig. 4A, 4B).
+2. The workpiece grinding method according to claim 1, wherein, in the first grinding step, the bottom surface of the first circular recess is ground into a shape of being concentrical and differing in thickness in a state in which a grinding surface of the first grinding wheel and the holding surface are positioned in a non-parallel state (Kitano paragraph [0072], Fig.11a shows a grinding surface of the first grinding wheel and the holding surface 112 are positioned in a non-parallel state as grinding stone 110 is inclined forward).

-4. The workpiece grinding method according to claim 1, wherein, in the second grinding step, the bottom surface of the first circular recess is ground by a grinding amount of not less than such a grinding amount that a grinding damage generated in the first grinding step is removable, after the bottom surface of the first circular recess is ground into the shape of being concentrical and differing in thickness in the radial direction in the first grinding step (Scheegans Col. 42-51 discloses the second grinding step removing the defects caused by the first grinding step, when implementing the teachings from Schneegans into the device of Suzuki, the modified device would similarly remove any damage caused by the first grinding step by using the finer second grinding wheel as taught by Schneegans).
+4. The workpiece grinding method according to claim 1, wherein, in the second grinding step, the bottom surface of the first circular recess is ground by a grinding amount that removes a grinding damage generated in the first grinding, after the bottom surface of the first circular recess is ground into the shape of being concentrical and differing in thickness in the radial direction in the first grinding step (Schneegans Col. 42-51 discloses the second grinding step removing the defects caused by the first grinding step, when implementing the teachings from Schneegans into the device of Suzuki, the modified device would similarly remove any damage caused by the first grinding step by using the finer second grinding wheel as taught by Schneegans).

 Allowable Subject Matter